jmgmiko/zoobook_selenium/README.md

   - It contains the input of a particular command.
 - Execute?
   - It determines whether the step will be executed or not.
+- Status (Pass/Fail)
+  - It determines the status of the step whether it passes or fails.

 ##### Dropdown
 It houses the dropdown values of the following columns from the **Steps** column: